-Tropical Tornadoes

-From the Storm Prediction Center (SPC)
+Tropical Tornadoes From the Storm Prediction Center (SPC)

-- The Storm Prediction Center (SPC) is outlooking a Marginal Risk (level 1 of 5) for Severe Weather across much of the state through the pre-dawn hours today. - An Enhanced Risk (level 3 of 5) for Severe Weather is being outlooked in far Northeast Florida with a Slight Risk (level 2 of 5) across the Northern Peninsula southward to Lake Okeechobee and a Marginal Risk (level 1 of 4) along the Big Bend, Southeast Florida, and the Keys. - Isolated tropical tornadoes are possible within outer bands of Hurricane Helene today and Thursday as outer rainbands from Helene extend along the Peninsula and Big Bend Coast. - The greatest tropical tornado threat will exist along and to the east of the eventual path. - Tornado Watches and Warnings will be issued as conditions warrant.
+- An Enhanced Risk (level 3 of 5) for Severe Weather is being outlooked in far Northeast Florida today with a Slight Risk (level 2 of 5) across the Northern Peninsula southward to Lake Okeechobee and a Marginal Risk (level 1 of 4) along the Big Bend, Southeast Florida, and the Keys. - Isolated tropical tornadoes are possible within outer bands of Hurricane Helene today and Thursday as outer rainbands from Helene extend along the Peninsula and Big Bend Coast. - The greatest tropical tornado threat will exist along and to the east of the eventual path. - Tornado Watch #683 is in effect across North and Central Florida until 8:00 PM EDT this evening.
+Several tornadoes are likely as conditions will become increasingly favorable for tornadoes across the Peninsula as Helene strengthening and continues moving north-northeastward.